 Jason has ADHD.

 Jason hasn’t told anyone that he dreads emails and would much prefer just to call people!
 Emailing creates an anxiety that once sent him home sweating over whether an email was too long, too strong, or too robotic.
 No one gave him a list of Do’s and Don’t’s when he started.

 His work requires e-mailing to realtors about home sale updates, walk-in customers, or mortgage paperwork that finally arrived via FedEx.
 Sometimes agents will call him from their car and dictate an email for him to write.
 This takes laser focus.
 But he has an app that records the call so that he can replay it while typing.

 Many of his emails go to realtors or mortgage brokers who are out in the field, reading on their smart phones.
 That means Jason must craft an email that is concrete, detailed, and not too lengthy.
 Let’s call this the “just right” or “Goldilocks” email.

 Why is this difficult for Jason and many other people with ADHD?
-And, how can the process be made easier?
+How can the process be made easier?